tonilingardsson/transfertrust/README.md

 Transfer ownership securely via smart contracts.

 ## **Roadmap**
 - Complete project planning and design.
 - Develop the React front-end.
 - Implement smart contracts in Solidity.
 - Integrate Moralis for blockchain interaction.
 - Test and deploy the application.

 ## **License**
 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## **Acknowledgments**
-    - Moralis: For providing excellent blockchain integration tools.
+- **Moralis**: For providing excellent blockchain integration tools.
-    - OpenZeppelin: For reusable smart contract libraries.
+- **OpenZeppelin**: For reusable smart contract libraries.
-    - Minima Global Team: For guidance and recommendations during the project development phase.
+- **Minima Global Team**: For guidance and recommendations during the project development phase.